 Among private term loan providers, small businesses may benefit the most from SBG Funding and its flexible loan payment terms.
 Your SBG Funding loan term can be as short as six months or as long as five years.
 Learn more in our SBG Funding review.

-Loans from the U.S. Small Business Administration have specific repayment terms.
+Loans from the U.S. Small Business Administration (SBA) have specific repayment terms.
 The maximum loan amount for the standard program from the SBA is $5 million.
 Interest rates are variable based on the lender, but they must not exceed the maximum amount permitted by the SBA.
-For example, the SBA states that loans over $50,000 must not have a prime interest rate above 2.25% if the term is less than seven years.
-SBA loans are subject to a higher interest rate if the funds are being borrowed for more than seven years.
-For instance, loans over $50,000 with a repayment date of more than seven years have a maximum interest rate of 2.75%.
+For example, the SBA states that 7(a) loans of $50,000 or less must not have a total interest rate above 6.5 percent plus the current prime rate (currently 8.5 percent as of January 2024).

 The loan terms for SBA lending programs depend on how you plan to use the funding.
 For working capital and daily expenses, you must repay the loan within seven years.
 For any equipment purchases, the loan terms are up to 10 years.
 If you plan to use the SBA loan for a real estate purchase, your business has up to 25 years to pay back the loan.